idandrei94/IAmTheBee/README.md

 01: Create the app, setup Tailwind, ShadCN UI and UI basics
-02: Prepare some data to work with, courtesy of themoviedb.org
+02: Prepare some data to work with, courtesy of themoviedb.org (check ./db)
 03: Prepare some basic display components for the Home Page
-04: Get the data in the Home Page through the backend
+04: Get the data in the Home Page through the backend (using Prisma and Neon Postgres).
+Because the apis are serverless, did a wee bit of WebSocket config sorcery on a custom PrismaClient to make it work.
+Nothing fancy, just docs stuff (check ./db/prisma.ts)
-05: Get some nice DB Connections \\('o')/ and stuff like that
+05: Get the DB data through backend using server actions.
-06: Implement some nicer display components for home page and details page
+06: Implement some nicer display components for home page and details page.
-07: Setup login/auth stuff
+07: Setup login/auth stuff, using Github OAUTH.
+I'll just validate the admin roles during server actions.
-08: Setup the like feature
+08: Implement the follow (sort of wishlist) feature.
+It's not the most efficient thing, but just to get it going.
+At least I only validate the user movie list once in the page, and pass that along to whatever display components need the information.
-09: Setup the rating feature
+09: Setup the rating feature.
-10: Setup comments
+10: Setup comments.
-10: Login popup on guarded actions
+10: Login popup on guarded actions.
+Just something simple like "Yo, login first!".
-11: Setup admin roles (probably gonna skip role management and just do it db-side)
+11: Setup Admin pages (probably gonna skip role management and just do it db-side)
 12: Setup Admin Movie C(r)UD
 13: Setup Comments C(r)UD
 14: Pick an LLM, create connections between movies.
 Without some more specific usecases, I'm rather uncomfortable with directly searching via LLM.
 I could limit it to registered users, I could add some sort of rate limits.
 I'm rather partial towards just LLM'ing movies when they are created.